Better bounds for the union-closed sets conjecture using the entropy approach: Proof for the optimal constant of Question

-In this section, we prove that the constant $c\sim 0.382345533366,$ i.e., the upper bound derived in Subsection~\ref{subsec:uppbound}, is the answer to Question~\ref{ques:Sawin}.
-Here, we first prove that it is sufficient to consider the case where $p,q,r$ are probability distributions which are not supported on $(0.5,1).$ Next, by doing some analytical computations on the behaviour of the functions in two intervals, similar to what Sawin~\cite{Sawin22} did, we show that the problem boils down to knowing the minima of a continuous function in three variables on a bounded region.
-As such, the remaining problem is a minimisation problem for which the statement can be checked by a computer.
-This implies that an exact rigorous calculus proof is missing.
-Since this would not add intuition to the core problem (Conjecture~\ref{conj:UC}) and the entropy approach, and the improvement of the constant is small, the verification by computer seems sufficient to us as evidence for the exact bounds of the idea proposed by Sawin~\cite{Sawin22}.
+We first show that it suffices to consider the case where the probability distributions $p, q, r$ are not supported on $(0.5,1).$ Next, by performing analytical computations on the behaviour of the functions in two intervals, similar to what Sawin~\cite{Sawin22} did, we reduce the problem to finding the minima of a continuous function in three variables on a bounded region, and subsequently to two variables.
+As such, the remaining problem is a minimisation problem for which the statement can be exactly verified with the help of a computer.